Teacher Education: Chemistry

 This certification option within the BS in Teacher Education emphasizes coursework in areas such as organic chemistry, physical chemistry, biochemistry, analytical chemistry, and inorganic chemistry.
 Candidates may work with their academic advisor to satisfy teacher certification requirements for multiple areas, if desired.

-The program requires that candidates have a B average (3.0 GPA) in content courses needed for teacher certification in addition to the grade of B or better in each EDEX, EDLT, EDPO, EDUC, and MTED courses throughout their time in the program.
+The program requires that candidates have a B average (3.0 GPA) in content courses needed for teacher certification in addition to the grade of B or better in each EDEX, EDLT, EDPO, and EDUC courses throughout their time in the program.
 These requirements must be satisfied for Drexel to recommend the candidates for teacher certification upon graduation and/or be considered to have completed the program.

 Candidates pursuing the appropriate majors in the College of Arts and Sciences may also complete the requirements for certification within their area of study through our DragonsTeach certification pathway.
-For more information, contact the program coordinator for the School of Education at 215-895-6770.
+For more information, contact the program advisor for the School of Education at 215-895-6770.

 Clearances and field placement applications must be submitted before participating in coursework with classroom-based field components.